 Will not spare anyone involved in Delhi riots, says Amit Shah

 Vowing not to spare anyone involved in the Delhi violence irrespective of their religion, caste or party affiliation, Home Minister Amit Shah on Wednesday said in Lok Sabha it will be a lesson for the country on what befalls those who indulge in rioting.
-Replying to a discussion in the lower house on the Delhi riots, Shah said prima facie the violence appears to be a pre-planned conspiracy.
+Replying to a discussion in the lower house on the Delhi riots, Shah said the violence was "prima facie a pre-planned conspiracy".

-Despite opposition's criticism over alleged inaction by the Delhi Police during the violence last month, Shah appreciated the police for not allowing the riots to spiral.
-Complimenting the Delhi Police for controlling the riots within 36 hours, Shah said its actions ensured that the violence was "limited to a geographical area" and did not spread.

 A case of conspiracy was filed after looking at how the riots spread in such a short span of time, Shah said, adding that more than 300 people apparently came from Uttar Pradesh.
 Expressing grief over the loss of lives and conveying his condolences to the bereaved families, Shah said he wants to assure them that no one who was involved in the riots will be spared.